rusili/AC-Android/lessons/enums-while/README.md

 String musician = "Louis Armstrong";
 ```

-If we wanted to get the value of that String variable, we could simply reference the value somehow, or use it in another method or variable, like this:
+If we wanted to get the value of that String variable, we could simply reference the variable somehow, or use it in another method or variable, like this:

 ```java
 System.out.println(musician);